-Following the workflow (Section 3.2.1), the assessment of uncertainty in data on correction factors for parallel and perpendicular directions to the bedding plane were performed via equation 8.
-For assessment of uncertainty in data on correction factor were involved (1) the sensitivity coefficients for each input parameter obtained during sensitivity study of Krisher-Esdorn model, (2) the data on uncertainty in thermal conductivity of rock matrix, porosity, the thermal conductivity of pore fluid, and (3) the prediction uncertainty of Krischer-Esdorn model (Tables 9 and 10).
-The calculated uncertainties in correction factors (via equation 8) for parallel and perpendicular directions to the bedding plane are 15% and 37%, respectively.
+Following the workflow (Section 3.2.1), the assessment of uncertainty in data on correction factors by means of equation 9.
+For assessment of uncertainty in data on correction factor were involved (1) the sensitivity coefficients for each input parameter obtained during sensitivity study of Krisher-Esdorn model, (2) the data on uncertainty in thermal conductivity of rock matrix, porosity, the thermal conductivity of pore fluid, and (3) the determination uncertainty of Krischer-Esdorn model (Table 12).
+The calculated uncertainties in correction factors (via equation 9) for parallel and perpendicular directions to the bedding plane are 15% and 37%, respectively.